Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 The governance of digital health research is currently a "wild west," with various stakeholders involved, including technology developers, funders, researchers, participants, and journal editors.
 There is a lack of regulatory controls or common standards to guide this convergence in the health ecosystem.
 It is crucial to evaluate whether these technologies are clinically effective, measure what they claim to measure, and improve access to those at highest risk of health disparities.
 Several gaps and opportunities exist in the digital health research landscape.
 Firstly, there are disciplinary and sector challenges, as technology makers may not understand patients' needs, computational scientists may train AI on unrepresentative datasets, and clinicians may struggle to manage granular data and AI-driven decisions.
 Secondly, there is a need to improve digital and technology literacy among various stakeholders, including policymakers, educators, regulators, clinicians, patients, and caregivers.
 Research is needed to understand their knowledge levels and develop targeted educational resources.
 Thirdly, there is a lack of consistent ethical and regulatory standards for evaluating and testing new digital health technologies and AI systems.
 Regulatory bodies and technologists may lack the necessary expertise or training to conduct appropriate risk assessments and ensure ethical practices.
 Likewise, many stakeholders lack the expertise to properly vet these technologies.
 Not all undergo rigorous scientific testing before deployment, putting the public at risk of using unproven or flawed products.
 Demonstrating real-world value through research should be a prerequisite before any digital health technology claiming clinical benefits can be used.

-To address these gaps, several initiatives have emerged, such as the Connected and Open Research Ethics (CORE) initiative, the Pervasive Data Ethics for Computational Research (PERVADE) program, and the Mobile Health ELSI (mHealthELSI) project.
-These initiatives aim to inform policy and governance in this largely unregulated space.
+To address these gaps, several initiatives have emerged to examine the ethical, legal, and social implications (ELSI) of digital health and AI technologies.
+Groups like the Connected and Open Research Ethics (CORE) initiative, Pervasive Data Ethics for Computational Research (PERVADE), and Mobile Health ELSI (mHealthELSI) project aim to inform policy and governance in this largely unregulated space.
+However, many of these efforts are broad in scope and may lack specificity for digital health applications.

 **This document**